tttmmmyyyy/fixlang/Document.md

 #### `plug_in! : a -> PunchedArray a -> Array a`
 Plug in an element to a punched array to get back an array.
-This function panics if (the internal data of) the given punched array is shared by multiple references.
+This function panics if (the internal data of) the given punched array is shared.

 #### `punch! : I64 -> Array a -> (PunchedArray a, a)`
 Creates a punched array.
 Expression `punch(idx, arr)` evaluates to a pair `(parr, elm)`, where `elm` is the value that was stored at `idx` of `arr` and `parr` is the punched `arr` at `idx`.
-This function panics if the given array is shared by multiple references.
+This function panics if the given array is shared.

 ### Result